The optimum shaft coupling for your application

 • Material: Shaft couplings are often made of aluminum, steel or various stainless steels.
 Depending on the requirements, these materials offer various advantages, such as lightness, corrosion resistance and high strength.

 • Area of application: The specific area of application of the shaft coupling plays a decisive role.
-For example, applications in medical technology often require FDA-compliant couplings, while automation places different demands on flexibility and vibration damping.
+For example, applications in medical technology often require hygienic shaft couplings, while automation places different demands on flexibility and vibration damping.

 • Design and space requirements: The size and shape of the shaft coupling must be adapted to the available installation space.